 In other cases, deviations from a neutral tax system reflect the goals of policymakers.
 The tax system is designed to encourage home ownership, contributions to charity, health insurance, and higher education and to discourage smoking and drinking alcohol.

 Well, Colorado’s recent experiment has brought the idea of tax neutrality truly front and center.

 Imagine if you will, you are a regular user of Cannabis in Colorado, and you already had a prescription to obtain your drug of choice.
 Every time you went and bought said legally prescribed drugs you paid a tax of 2.9%…would you really rush out to change your purchasing habits to pure recreational which carries a 25% tax?
 Probably not and that is what Colorado is finding out.

 According to CNN Colorado,

 expected to raise $22.7 million before July from special sales taxes on recreational marijuana, but state economist Larson Silbaugh is skeptical.
 About $3.4 million was raised in January and February, the only months for which sales have been reported so far.

 The forecast was cut because fewer people switched from buying medical marijuana to buying recreational marijuana than was first expected, Silbaugh said.

-Most of the people also find the benefit of smoking this using those mechanical mods or digital vapes.
 Medical marijuana users need to get approval from a doctor to buy the drug, but the state taxes those sales at just 2.9%.
 Recreational marijuana is taxed another 25%.

 The article was written in March 2014, and it looks like March was a good month for pot sales, but the problem of unintended consequences is still readily apparent when you try to control a population through taxes.